Probiotics show promise for constipation in kids with cerebral palsy

 Summary

-This study tested whether two different probiotic supplements could improve constipation and weight gain in 30 children with cerebral palsy.
-Participants took either Lactobacillus reuteri or a prebiotic-enriched Lactobacillus rhamnosus daily for 28 days.
+This study tested whether daily probiotic supplements could improve constipation and weight gain in 30 children with cerebral palsy.
+Participants took either Lactobacillus reuteri or a prebiotic-enriched Lactobacillus rhamnosus for 28 days.
 Caregivers tracked bowel movements and stool consistency using a diary.
-The goal was to see if these supplements could ease constipation and support better nutrition.
+The goal was to see if these supplements are safe and effective for easing constipation and supporting better nutrition.

 Get updates